 Interchange goes to the cardholder’s issuing bank.
 The fees are non-negotiable and set by the card schemes for the use of their cards.
 The fee tales are published and include dozens of interchange categories.
-In the European Union, interchange fees are capped to 0.3% of the transaction for credit cards and to 0.2% for debit cards.

 A keyed transaction is a card transaction that is not accepted via a card terminal at the time of sale.
 Instead, keyed in transactions are accepted online or via MOTO.

 Limit Exceeded is a response code from the issuing bank stating the cardholder has insufficient funds or credit, and therefore the transaction cannot be accepted, when processing online transactions.

 MOTO (Mail Order Telephone Order) is a type of card not present transaction that is taken over the phone and manually keyed into a virtual or card terminal by the merchant.

 Member Alert to Control High Risk Merchants (MATCH) is used by acquirers to screen potential applicants, particularly to see if that applicant has been terminated in the past.
 They do this to assess and control the risk associated with card processing.